MiraSoft1/dataMirror/README.md

 Step 1 : download files to your pc .

-step 2 : include files to your page head
+Step 2 : include files to your page head
 ```
 <link href="./datamirror.css" rel="stylesheet" type="text/css" media="all" />
 <script src="./datamirror.min.js"></script>

 ```
-Step 3: open script
+Step 3: open script and use it as dm() shortcut.
+Example to use it.
 ```
 <script>
 let myObject = {